terabyte128/wolfRemote/README.md

 6. Then clone the repo.

-7. Install pipenv: `apt install pipenv`
+7. Install poetry: `curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python -`

-8. Get a nice mug of hot chocolate, `cd` to the repo's root directory, and `pipenv sync`.
+8. Get a nice mug of hot chocolate, `cd` to the repo's root directory, and `poetry update`.
    (this might take a while, especially on a RPi Zero).

-   (You will probably want to set `PIPENV_TIMEOUT=500` otherwise it will probably time out)

 ## Configure webserver